Cvladianu/SoftEngOysterCAS/Readme.txt

 37. moved unit tests in a UnitTests package.

 38. used codacy to asses our code, found some issues in package naming (using capitals at beginning) and with variables which were not private, solving them as such

+39. in controlllableClock, changed "time" variable to a local scope, as it was only used in one method.